-The LCR requires sufficient levels of unencumbered, high-quality liquid assets (HQLA) to be held to meet expected net cash outflows (NCOs) under a regulatory-defined stress scenario lasting 30 calendar days.
-Macquarie's 3 month average LCR to 30 September 2019 was 172.4% (based on 65 daily observations).
+The LCR requires unencumbered liquid assets be held to cover expected net cash outflows (NCOs) under a regulatory-defined stress scenario lasting 30 calendar days.
+Macquarie's 3 month average LCR to 30 September 2020 was 175.6% (based on 65 daily observations).
+This was a decrease of 13.4% from the average for the 3 months to 30 June 2020, as a result of an increase in NCOs partially offset by an increase in liquid assets.